 - Peace & Love, Incorporated: Initech.

-- Percussive Therapy: Peter, Michael and Samir take the fax machine into a field and smash it to pieces with their feet and a baseball bat.
+- Percussive Therapy: Peter, Michael and Samir take the printer into a field and smash it to pieces with their feet and a baseball bat.
 Michael really gets into it, having to be pulled away when he starts punching the printer parts.

 - Perpetual Tourist: Milton.